Histamine: Storage and release

 Most histamine in the body is generated in granules in mast cells and in white blood cells (leukocytes) called basophils.
 Mast cells are especially numerous at sites of potential injury – the nose, mouth, and feet, internal body surfaces, and blood vessels.
-Non-mast cell histamine is found in several tissues, including the hypothalamus region of the brain, where it functions as a neurotransmitter.
+Non-mast cell histamine is found in several tissues, including the hypothalamus region of the brain, where it is a neurotransmitter.
 Another important site of histamine storage and release is the enterochromaffin-like (ECL) cell of the stomach.

 The most important pathophysiologic mechanism of mast cell and basophil histamine release is immunologic.
 These cells, if sensitized by IgE antibodies attached to their membranes, degranulate when exposed to the appropriate antigen.
 Certain amines and alkaloids, including such drugs as morphine, and curare alkaloids, can displace histamine in granules and cause its release.
 Antibiotics like polymyxin are also found to stimulate histamine release.

 Histamine release occurs when allergens bind to mast-cell-bound IgE antibodies.
-Reduction of IgE overproduction may lower the likelihood of allergens finding sufficient free IgE to trigger a mast-cell-release of histamine.
+Reduction of IgE overproduction may lower the likelihood of allergens finding sufficient free IgE to trigger a mast-cell release of histamine.

 Degradation

-Histamine is released by mast cells as an immune response and is later degraded primarily by two enzymes: diamine oxidase (DAO), coded by AOC1 genes, and histamine-N-methyltransferase (HNMT), coded by the HNMT gene.
+Histamine is released by mast cells as an immune response and is later degraded primarily by two enzymes: diamine oxidase (DAO), coded by AOC1 genes, and histamine N-methyltransferase (HNMT), coded by the HNMT gene.
 The presence of single nucleotide polymorphisms (SNPs) at these genes are associated with a wide variety of disorders, from ulcerative colitis to autism spectrum disorder (ASD).
-Histamine degradation is crucial to the prevention of allergic reactions to otherwise harmless substances.
+Histamine degradation is essential to the prevention of allergic reactions to otherwise harmless substances.